 By 1977, the Shadow was looking a little old hat.
 Rolls-Royce invested time and money into a thorough redevelopment; the floorpan of which would continue into the Shadow’s replacement.
 Externally, the new Shadow II and T2 models gained a chin spoiler, rubber bumpers and shallower grilles.
 Under the surface, new components included a rack and pinion steering system and a thoroughly revised interior.
 These were enough to revitalize the Shadow and keep it fresh until the new Silver Spirit arrived in 1981.

 The Shadow suffered from overproduction, and its fall from grace was harder than that of any prior Royce.
-Many have been run on a budget, and buying one can be frought with risks.
-40991 were built, and while solid examples are starting to appreciate, our recent feature on cheap Rolls-Royces shows that it’s still possible to get hold of a cheap Shadow.
-But if you want to spend under £15000 on something usable, you’ll need to act fast.
+Many have been run on a budget, and buying one can be fraught with risks.
+40,991 were built, and while solid examples are starting to appreciate, our recent feature on cheap Rolls-Royces shows that it’s still possible to get hold of a cheap Shadow.

 A Rolls-Royce doesn’t rust.
 It simply fails to maintain structural integrity.
 Now we’ve got the wisecrack out of the way, the Shadow was Rolls-Royce’s first monocoque and there were a number of unintended rust traps.
 The other thing to consider is that a Shadow is a car like any other – there’s just more of it than most.
 That also means there’s more to corrode.